GauravKesarwani/Travel-app/README.md

 ## Setting up the API

-Create a new ```.env``` file in the root of your project and dill the .env file with your API keys like this:
+Create a new ```.env``` file in the root of your project and fill the .env file with your API keys like this:
 ```
 API_ID=**************************
 API_KEY=**************************